 Check out Backpacker Safety 101 for tips and tricks to stay safe whilst backpacking.

 Pick yourself up a backpacker security belt to keep your cash safe on the road.
-Check out this article for an in-depth review of the best money travel belts, and this post for plenty of ingenious ways to hide your money when traveling.
+Check out this article for an in-depth review of the best money travel belts, and this post for plenty of ingenious ways to hide your money when travelling.

-I strongly recommend traveling with a headlamp whilst Backpacking Scotland (or anywhere really – every backpacker should have a good head torch!) – check out this post for a breakdown of the best value headlamps to take backpacking
+I strongly recommend travelling with a headlamp whilst Backpacking Scotland (or anywhere really – every backpacker should have a good head torch!) – check out this post for a breakdown of the best value headlamps to take backpacking

 Travel Insurance for Edinburgh